Hollywood always chases its last hit, and though it has had few hits as massively influential as Star Wars: A New Hope.

 Both blend technology and magic; both feature twisted mutant aliens that manage to be simultaneously disgusting and adorable; both incorporate antagonists with more than a passing resemblance to World War II Germany.
 And both are obsessed with film traditions past—the secret weapon Death Star-analogue in Wizards is a film projector playing Nazi war films.

-Bakshi’s film was actually titled War Wizards at first, before he changed it at Lucas’ request.
-And Mark Hamill took a break from filming Star Wars to voice Sean the ill-fated mountain fairy.
-Wizards looks like a funky, counterculture vision of Lucas’ marketing juggernaut—the shuffling, tripped-out yang to New Hope’s toy-market ready yin.
+Bakshi’s film was actually titled War Wizards at first before he changed it at Lucas’ request.
+And Mark Hamill took a break from filming Star Wars to voice Sean, the ill-fated mountain fairy.
+Wizards looks like a funky, counterculture vision of Lucas’ marketing juggernaut—the shuffling, tripped-out yang to New Hope’s toy-market-ready yin.

 Star Wars Holiday Special (1978)

-All of which is to say, this is completely glorious; a window into a lost world long, long ago and far, far away when the studio didn’t quite realize that franchise world-building was the right path, and thought that instead, they could turn their corny serialized adventure into a corny variety show.
+This is completely glorious; a window into a lost world long, long ago and far, far away when the studio didn’t quite realize that franchise world-building was the right path, and thought that instead, they could turn their corny serialized adventure into a corny variety show.

-Even Sigourney Weaver’s deadpan hardened cowpoke swagger owes a taciturn nod to Harrison Ford’s Han Solo.
+Even Sigourney Weaver’s deadpan, hardened cowpoke swagger owes a taciturn nod to Harrison Ford’s Han Solo.
 Of all the Star Wars sequels and imitations, this is the most gloriously ugly progeny—the one you want to watch again and again in awe and horror as it tears itself from its predecessor’s gooey stomach.

 Battle Beyond the Stars (1980)

 A ramshackle team of frantically hamming character actors from George Peppard to Robert Vaughn to Sybil Danning in a structurally threatened halter top gather to protect the innocent world of Akira from the forces of the evil Vader-I-mean-Sador.
-The movie may be silly, but that Kurosawa plot is sturdy even at the fourth or fifth remove, and the escalating body count manages to retain its poignance despite the predictability.
-All this and some solidly inventive special effects by a very young James Cameron makes this the one crappy Star Wars knock-off to see if you are determined to see a crappy Star Wars knock-off.
+The movie may be silly, but Kurosawa's plot is sturdy even at the fourth or fifth remove, and the escalating body count manages to retain its poignance despite the predictability.
+All this and some solidly inventive special effects by a very young James Cameron make this the one crappy Star Wars knock-off to see if you are determined to see a crappy Star Wars knock-off.